Gradle architecture documentation#

 command.

 Each process, or "runtime", applies different constraints to the code that runs in that process.
 For example, each process has different supported JVMs and a different set of services available for dependency injection.
-While a lot of Gradle source code runs only in the Gradle daemon, not all of it does and so, when working on some source code it is important to be aware of the runtimes in which it will run.
+While a lot of Gradle source code runs only in the Gradle daemon, not all of it does so.
+When working on some source code it is important to be aware of the runtimes in which it will run, so that you don't break these constraints.
+There is some assistance in the IDE for this plus a lot of validation that is applied at build time and on CI, but it is useful to keep these constraints in mind as well.

 See Gradle runtimes for a list of these runtimes and more details.